mrizwan47/transcribe-social/README.md

 transcribe-reel
 ```

-Then paste any reel/short URL when prompted.
+Then paste any supported video URL when prompted.

 ### Commands